sveto8/archInstall/README.md

    (all Wayland), XFCE, Cinnamon (both X11 — their Wayland sessions are still experimental/unstable upstream, so X11 is the stable choice for both), or none/cancel — and, if one is chosen, full or minimal package set.
-GNOME and KDE use curated Wayland-focused package sets (not the full `gnome`/`plasma` meta-groups); COSMIC uses the official `cosmic` package group (full) or a curated minimal component set; Budgie uses the official `budgie` package group (full, includes `budgie-extras`) or a curated minimal component set;
-   XFCE uses the official `xfce4` group (+ `xfce4-goodies` for full);
-   Cinnamon uses the single `cinnamon` package (+ `cinnamon-translations`, `nemo-fileroller`, `blueberry` for full) — the four Wayland DEs share a common set of portal/Qt/polkit packages needed for Wayland apps, the two X11 DEs share an equivalent set without the Wayland-only bits
+GNOME full installs the official `gnome` group plus a curated set of `gnome-extra` apps (Boxes, Builder, Chatty, d-spy, dconf Editor, Ghex, Calls, Sound Recorder, Endeavour, Manuals, Sysprof, Tweaks) with the games left out; GNOME minimal is a small hand-picked set (shell, Files, a terminal, Settings); KDE uses a curated Wayland-focused package set (not the full `plasma` meta-group) for both modes; COSMIC uses the official `cosmic` package group (full) or a curated minimal component set; Budgie uses the official `budgie` package group (full, includes `budgie-extras`) or a curated minimal component set; XFCE uses the official `xfce4` group (+ `xfce4-goodies` for full); Cinnamon uses the single `cinnamon` package (+ `cinnamon-translations`, `nemo-fileroller`, `blueberry` for full) — the four Wayland DEs share a common set of portal/Qt/polkit packages needed for Wayland apps, the two X11 DEs share an equivalent set without the Wayland-only bits
-4. Shows a summary (user, DE, package list) and asks for confirmation
+4. Shows a summary (user, DE, package list) and asks for confirmation (default is yes — press Enter to proceed, or type `n` to cancel)
 5. Installs the packages, enables the matching display manager/greeter (`gdm.service` / `sddm.service` / `cosmic-greeter.service` /
    `lightdm.service`)
 6. For GNOME specifically: sets the dark color scheme (`org.gnome.desktop.interface color-scheme=prefer-dark` +
-   `gtk-theme=Adwaita-dark` for older GTK3 apps) as the default for the target user, via a temporary `dbus-run-session` since there's no live GNOME session yet to talk to
+   `gtk-theme=Adwaita-dark` for older GTK3 apps, plus `accent-color=slate`
+   on GNOME 47+) as the default for the target user, via a temporary `dbus-run-session` since there's no live GNOME session yet to talk to
 7. For COSMIC specifically: enables `power-profiles-daemon.service`,
    needed for the Settings → Power and Battery panel to work; the full install also adds `packagekit`, needed for `cosmic-store` (App